CristianSilvaB/CristianSilvaB/README.md

 ## My experience

 - I was part of complex projects in data architecture, manipulation, and analysis using tools such as Python, NumPy, Pandas, AWS, Fast API, Power BI. 🚀
-- Face challenges with creative solutions and informed decisions.  🎨
+- I face challenges with creative solutions and informed decisions.  🎨
 - I have knowledge in Agile Methodologies, Data Structures, Model evaluation, machine learning, Big Data Technologies and DevOps. 📚
 - In various projects I implemented cloud computing, database management, and data architecture. ☁️
-- Perform projects in data analysis and visualization. 📊
+- Performed projects in data analysis and visualization. 📊
 - Equipped to tackle complex challenges with practical solutions. 🛠️

 ## 📫 How to reach me: